Sjbrimley26/game1/README.md

 accessible on localhost:700

-You'll have to change ip addresses to match your local system
+You'll have to change ip address in "client.js" to match your local network